FAT SHEEP CLASSIC LAUNCHED

 Many deserving upliftment projects have seen the light and are making a remarkable contribution to the plight of farmers.

 “We have decided to support one such project,” said Meyer.
-“The Fat Sheep project in the Karoo was started by Chrisma van der Merwe from Murraysburg.
+“The Fat Sheep project was started by Chrisma Botha from Murraysburg.
 She started crocheting the most beautiful sheep soft toys and selling her creations to subsidise their household income.

 “Her ‘Fat Sheep’ became so popular that she couldn’t keep up with the demand, which quickly spread beyond the borders of Murraysburg.”